-City, and may report to Council on any proposal likely to have a significant effect on the future of the City.
+The Vancouver City Planning Commission advises City Council on planning and development issues in the City, and may report to Council on any proposal likely to have a significant effect on the future of the City.

-- Older Persons and Elders Advisory Subcommittee October 31, 2023 - The mandate of the Older Persons and Elders Advisory Committee is to advise Council and staff on enhancing access and inclusion for older persons and elders to fully participate in City services and civic life. - Persons with Disabilities Advisory Subcommittee November 15, 2023 - The mandate of the Persons with Disabilities Advisory Committee is to advise Council and staff on enhancing access and inclusion for persons with disabilities to fully participate in City services and civic life.
+Older Persons and Elders Advisory Subcommittee -Oct 31, 2023

+The mandate of the Older Persons and Elders Advisory Committee is to advise Council and staff on enhancing access and inclusion for older persons and elders to fully participate in City services and civic life.

+Persons with Disabilities Advisory Subcommittee -Nov 15, 2023

+The mandate of the Persons with Disabilities Advisory Committee is to advise Council and staff on enhancing access and inclusion for persons with disabilities to fully participate in City services and civic life.